B21-CAP0356/Cloud-Backend/cloudfunction/readme.md

 # To trigger the insertdb function :

-You can use POST command with curl
+You can use POST command with curl or java

 ## Curl
 you can use this in your terminal